Mee42/carson.sh/posts/blk_update_request.md

 with a data drive.
 You can see what drive my error is affecting (`/dev/sda`), and that it failed while trying to access sector `1669071536`.

 Turns out, in my case, I had a bad SATA cable.
 In addition to that, it seems like my motherboard *doesn't support* specific combinations of SATA port uses.
 When using ports #1 and #2, for example, only the first would be accessible.
 When using ports #1 and #3, it would freeze on boot.
 When using some other combinations,

+### Update

+Turns out it was only a temporary fix.
+I had to replace the motherboard anda drive.
+If you get `blk_update_request: I/O error`, backup your stuff.